Gerrit0/typedoc-plugin-missing-exports/README.md

 If your project references classes which are built into the language (e.g. `HTMLElement`), this package _will_ result in those types being documented to.
 If you want to prevent this, set TypeDoc's `excludeExternals` option to `true`.
 The default pattern for determining if a symbol is external will exclude everything within `node_modules`.

+### Usage
+  `npm install typedoc-plugin-missing-exports`

+  Typedoc will automatically use this plugin when present.

 ### Options

 -   `internalNamespace` - Define the name of the namespace that internal symbols which are not exported should be placed into.